szymonmasternak/TTK4145-Elevator-Project/README.md

 One can read more about this in the following [webpage](https://tip.golang.org/wiki/WindowsCrossCompiling#go-version--15) or this [webpage](https://gist.github.com/asukakenji/f15ba7e588ac42795f421b48b8aede63).

-# Project Structure
+## Project Structure

 The structure of this project is as follows:

 - `.github/workflows/*.yaml` contains CI/CD pipeline for the project
 - `Makefile` encompasses the build process
 - `build/` directory encompasses binaries built during the build process
 - `cmd/` houses the `main.go` files for different binaries.
 - `internal/` directory contains different modules such as;
   - `elevator`: contains the root struct of the elevator and associated functions
   - `elevcmd`: Defines the elevator `command` type
   - `elevconsts`: Holds constant definitions used throughout the project
   - `elevevent`: Defines `event` type
   - `elevio`: Handles input/output interfaces with actual elevator (hardware I/O via `eleviodriver.go`).
   - `elevmetadata`: Contains metadata struct information for the elevator.
   - `elevnet`: Contains network functionality (broadcast, listen, etc.) with tests.
   - `elevstate`: Contains the elevator's state and FSM as well as corresponding tests.
   - `elevutils`: Provides functions that could not be placed elsewhere.
   - `logger`: Contains logging functionality and tests.

+## Network functionality

+The `elevnet` package implements a fully distributed peer-to-peer elevator network with UDP based message transmission.
+It's main features are as follows:

+* Reliable UDP communication with acknowledgement and retry logic
+* Peer discovery and heartbeat system
+* Elevator monitoring and failure detection
+* Structured network messaging through clearly defined packet types
+* Periodic state broadcasts

+For more details, see [elevnet.go](./internal/elevnet/elevnet.go)

 ## Channels